Organic Homemade Starbucks Frappuccino

 This type of caramel isn’t the stuff you make at home by cooking sugar.
 The caramel color Starbucks uses is manufactured by heating ammonia and sulfites under high pressure which creates carcinogenic compounds.
 The same caramel that has been proven to cause liver tumors, lung tumors, and thyroid tumors in rats and mice.
 The Center for Science in the Public Interest concluded earlier this year that dangerous levels of caramel coloring in soda could be contributed to thousands of cancers in the US!

-And if you think you are saving yourself calories from sugar by getting the light version of the Frappuccino, you are replacing that sugar with yet another carcinogen called carrageenan that I’ve discussed before.
+And if you think you are saving yourself calories from sugar by getting the light version of the Frappuccino, you are replacing that sugar with yet another carcinogen called carrageenan that I’ve discussed before that is linked to intestinal inflammation.

 Substances like caramel coloring & carrageenan are slowly poisoning us.
 Are you willing to take the risk?
 I am certainly not.